hirosystems/docs/docs/build-apps/authentication.md

 The default scopes are `['store_write']` if no `scopes` array is provided when initializing the `appConfig` object.

-We recommend you initiate the `userSession` object just once in your app then reference it using imports where needed.
+We recommend you initiate the `userSession` object just once in your app, then reference it using imports where needed.

 ## Initiate authentication flow